 Some have asked for recommendations of websites or agencies they should try for car rentals in Europe.

-Not all rental car companies are equal -- San Francisco CAHere are the sites I use:
+Not all rental car companies are equal — San Francisco CA

 It has to be one of the most famous places on Earth, never mind the United Kingdom: the prehistoric stone circle that is Stonehenge.
 But if you have ever been there, you’ll have found yourself behind a low fence on a paved path, well away from the stones themselves and far enough away to make good photographs difficult.